corn-mendoza/PCF-DotNet-Workshop/Labs/Lab-NET.md

 8. Review the Steeltoe enhancements to the application portal

 9. In the apps manager portal click on Trace to view the trace information related to your application

+#### Lab Step 8: Creating and Binding Services
+1. List the available services in the marketplace

+	`> cf m`

+2. Create a User Provided Service for AttendeeContext - use connection string provided in workshop instructions for {workshop-connectionstring}

+	`> cf create-user-provided-service AttendeeContext -p "{\"connectionstring\":\"{workshop-connectionstring}\"}"`

+3. Bind to the user provided services

+	`> cf bind-service {yourappname} AttendeeContext`

+4. Restart the application

+	`> cf restart {yourappname}`

+5. View the application to verify that the Attendees page loads using the user provided service

 #### Lab Step 9: Creating a Console Application
 1. Create a new console application with the following in the main loop: